UKHackspaceFoundation/foundation/telegramNotes.md

 I intend to unload onto the HSF wiki so everyone can edit, then when people are happy my plan was to move the entire HSF wiki to wiki.hackspace.org.uk and replace the main website with a shiny new one with all the finalised information.
-Probably the GHÂ­pages one for now until someone has time to throw at a register/find a hackspace thing.
+Probably the GH­pages one for now until someone has time to throw at a register/find a hackspace thing.

 I've been talking about a "space website in a box" for years now, something